unam3/docs/src/guide/essentials/event-handling.md

 ## Accessing Event Argument in Inline Handlers {#accessing-event-argument-in-inline-handlers}

-Sometimes we also need to access the original DOM event in an inline handler.
-You can pass it into a method using the special `$event` variable, or use an inline arrow function:
+To access the original DOM event in an inline handler, use the special `$event` variable, or use an inline arrow function:

 ```vue-html
 <!-- using $event special variable -->